autocrossblog/autocrossblog.github.io/_posts/2007-07-23-p240z-sunday-wiring-starts.md

 permalink: p240z-sunday-wiring-starts
 image:
 categories: [ 240z, datsun, megasquirt ]
+description: Follow the author's process of modifying a sensor bracket and tackling wiring tasks for a vehicle, with an aim to start the car soon.
 ---

 Here's a quick update on the 240.
 I got up this morning and finished up modifications to the bracket I built for the VR sensor, you can see what it ended up looking like in the photo below.
 It's not all that pretty, but not too bad considering I made it out of a drill press, vertical sander, and a jig saw.

 ![VR Sensor Bracket](https://farm2.static.flickr.com/1089/872518561_ee2917d9ee_m.jpg)